 Emergency Drug Doses and Their Actions List

-Drug (concentration) and Indication | Dose | Administration / Remarks |
+Drug (Concentration) and Indication | Dose | Administration / Remarks |

 ---|---|---|

-Adenosine (3 mg/ml) Acute treatment of supraventricular tachycardia | 1st 0.1 mg/kg/dose2nd 0.2 mg/kg/dose3rd 0.3 mg/kg/dose | Rapid IV push over 1-2 seconds Flush line immediately with 5-20 ml NS Infuse as close to IV site as possible IO administration also successful |
+Adenosine (3 mg/ml) Acute treatment of supraventricular tachycardia | 1st dose 0.1 mg/kg; 2nd dose 0.2 mg/kg; 3rd dose 0.3 mg/kg | Administer as a rapid IV push over 1-2 seconds.
+Flush with 5-20 ml NS. |

-Atropine (0.1 mg/ml) Bradycardia | 0.02 mg/kg/dose IV | May repeat x 1 dose in 3 minutes |
+Atropine (0.1 mg/ml) Bradycardia | 0.02 mg/kg/dose IV | Can repeat one dose in 3 minutes. |

-Calcium gluconate (100 mg/ml)= 9.4 mg elemental calcium /ml Cardia arrest Hypocalcemia | 100 mg/kg/dose IV Not for IM or SQ use | May repeat x 1 dose, then dose per ionized calcium results Administer by slow IV push for cardiac arrest, infuse over 30-60 minutes for other indications.
-Stop infusion if HR is greater than 100 bpm.
-Do not give intra-arterially. |
+Calcium gluconate (100 mg/ml) Cardiac arrest Hypocalcemia | 100 mg/kg/dose IV Not for IM or SQ use | May repeat x 1 dose based on ionized calcium results. |

-Fentanyl (50 mcg/ml) Analgesia Sedation Anesthesia | 1 mcg/kg | Consider 10 mcg/ml for doses less than 5 mcg |
+Fentanyl (50 mcg/ml) Analgesia Sedation | 1 mcg/kg | Monitor closely for sedation levels. |

-Hydralazine (20 mg/ ml) Hypertension by vasodilation | 0.1-0.5 mg/kg | Doses greater than 2 mg; consider 0.4 mg/ml |
+Hydralazine (20 mg/ml) Hypertension | 0.1-0.5 mg/kg | Use with caution; doses greater than 2 mg should be considered with monitoring. |

-Lorazepam (2 mg/ml) Sedation Seizures | 0.05-01 mg/kg | Slow IV push Seizures, may repeat q 10-15 minutes |
+Lorazepam (2 mg/ml) Sedation | 0.05-01 mg/kg | Slow IV push; repeat as needed for seizures. |

-Morphine (1 mg/ml) Pain Sedation | 0.05-0.1 mg/kg | Slow IV push over 5-10 minutes, IM, SQ |
+Morphine (1 mg/ml) Pain | 0.05-0.1 mg/kg | Administer slowly by IV push. |

-Naloxone (1 mg/ml) Narcotic antagonist | 0.1 ml/kg rapid IV push, IM | May repeat in 3 – 5 minutes if no response during resuscitation.
-Duration of reversal is brief; may need repeated doses. |
+Naloxone (1 mg/ml) Narcotic antagonist | 0.1 ml/kg rapid IV push, may repeat if no response. | Use with caution and monitor patient. |

-Vecuronium ( 1mg/ml) Paralysis Rapid Sequence Intubation* | 0.1 mg/kg | IV push over less than 1 minute |
+Vecuronium (1 mg/ml) Paralysis Rapid Sequence Intubation | 0.1 mg/kg | Administer IV push cautiously. |

 Essential Medicine List for SHC & PHC Level